 Balance Firmness with Relationship

 Children need correction and discipline.
 Their immaturity often requires that you take firm action.
-We’re advocates of firmness and setting tight boundaries for children in their areas of weakness in order to teach them how to live differently.
+We’re advocates of firmness and setting tight boundaries for children in their areas of weakness in order to teach them how to live differently and how to value correction as a gift.

 Discipline, however, must take place in the context of relationship.
 When the pressure must increase for a time in family life, be sure to also increase times of fun, affirmation, and closeness.
 The two must go together.
 Too many parents fail in this area, viewing themselves simply as disciplinarians.